Skip to content

 What Is ESG Certification?

-• Social: In the social category, there are frameworks for fair work practices, health and safety, and information security.
+• Social: In the social category, they assess frameworks for fair work practices, workplace safety, diversity and inclusivity, employee welfare, and information security.

-• Governance: Governance standards guide fair and ethical business practices, including anti-bribery management strategies.
+• Governance: Governance standards guide fair and ethical business practices, including anti-bribery, corruption, executive pay, board diversity, political contributions, and lobbying management strategies.

 Other parts of certification include topics like stewardship and sustainability.

-ESG certification is the highest level of ESG compliance, but businesses can also start with verification.
+ESG certification is the highest level of ESG compliance, but businesses can start with verification.
 ESG verification provides risk and materiality evaluation, due diligence, report assurance, and data verification from an independent party.
-This option can help boost stakeholder confidence and trust but isn’t as comprehensive as certification.
+Although verification isn’t as comprehensive as certification, an external party’s opinion or verification statement can still boost stakeholder confidence and trust.

 How to Achieve ESG Certification